Frequently Asked Questions

 Will the environment and other factors be considered and studied in the planning process?

 As required by state law, the City of Camarillo contracted with a third-party environmental consulting firm in order to prepare a comprehensive Environmental Impact Report (EIR) of the proposed development in accordance with the California Environmental Quality Act (CEQA).
 The purpose of the EIR is to study all potential impacts of the development and recommend ways to mitigate those impacts so they are acceptable to the community.

 The EIR is a public document that requires certification by the City prior to project approval.
-We anticipate that a draft of the EIR will be available to the public sometime in the spring / summer of 2020.
-You will be able to view the draft EIR in person at City Hall or at the City Library or via the city's website at the following link: https://www.cityofcamarillo.org/departments/community_development/pending_projects.php
+The draft of the EIR is available to the public.
+You can view the draft EIR in person at City Hall or at the City Library or via the city's website at the following link: https://www.cityofcamarillo.org/departments/community_development/pending_projects.php

 How will the proposed development fit in with the existing surrounding neighborhoods?